 A trained counselor can assist you during this time of need, advise you of your options and provide you with support in pursuing them.
-For referral to a counselor, contact the Campus Director.
+For a written list of support agencies or referral to a counselor, contact the Campus Director.